 With over 1,500 candles and 1,600 lights, the Christmas tree at Georgia’s Old Governor’s Mansion is sure to delight!
 During Christmas at the Mansion, guests are invited to return to the 1800s and witness how the elite of Georgia celebrated the Christmas holiday.
 The rotunda Christmas tree is decorated according to Charles Dickens’ short story “A Christmas Tree” and features ornaments made from natural materials found in the yard or around the house.
 It’s our prettiest sight of the season!

-After admiring Georgia College’s holiday lights, stroll downtown to take in the sparkle, decorations and festive shop windows.
+After admiring Georgia's Old Governor's Mansion, stroll downtown to take in the sparkle, decorations and festive shop windows.
 From statues of Frosty to soldiers to Santa, Milledgeville Main Street works hard to make sure that downtown Milly is overflowing with Christmas cheer!
 The piece de resistance is the beautifully lit up Christmas tree right in the middle of downtown.
-For the young and young at heart, be sure not to miss the opportunity to drop a letter to Santa inside of Main Street’s Christmas mailbox located annually in front of the Welcome Center!
+Come see Santa light the tree this year at 6pm on the First Friday in December!
+Following the lighting, jump in your car to the North Gates of GMC for a Santa Drive Thru!
+For the young and young at heart, be sure not to miss the opportunity to drop a letter to Santa inside of Main Street’s Christmas mailbox located in front of City Hall.

 Central State Hospital Pecan Grove